What is a basketball cut?

 In terms of the initial setup, 1 is near the right side wing with possession of the ball while 2 is positioned near the extended left side slot area.
 Also, 3 occupies the left side high post elbow area.

-From there, 2 performs the shallow cut towards the basket accompanied by a back screen set by 3.
+From there, 2 performs the shuffle cut towards the basket accompanied by a back screen set by 3.
 Afterwards, 2 receives the ball from 1 and score around the rim.

 It should be mentioned as well that the slice cut has similarities with the shuffle cut.